-Our accountability and governance on tax matters are clear and strong.
-Our tax strategy applies to all our local businesses in all jurisdictions in which we operate.
-We report on our tax affairs on a regular basis to the Group Audit Committee and to the Board, which is accountable for the tax strategy, we have mechanisms in place to ensure awareness of and adherence to the principles outlined in this document, and we have clear procedures in relation to tax risk management.
+We have clear and strong accountability and governance structures on tax matters.
+Our tax strategy applies to all of our local businesses around the world.
+The Prudential plc Board is accountable for that strategy, and we have mechanisms in place to ensure awareness of and adherence to the strategy.
+We report to the Group Audit Committee and to the Board regularly on our tax affairs, and we have clear procedures in relation to tax risk management.

-This report has been prepared to meet the requirements of the UK Finance Act 2016 to publish a tax strategy annually, and also provides insight into our responsible and sustainable tax practices worldwide, alongside additional tax disclosures, which complement the existing disclosures in our 2017 Annual Report.
-This publication was approved by our Group Audit Committee in May 2018.
+This report has been prepared to meet the requirements of Paragraph 16(2) Schedule 19 of the UK Finance Act 2016 to publish a tax strategy annually.
+It also contains information on our responsible and sustainable tax practices worldwide, alongside additional tax disclosures, which complement the existing disclosures in our 2018 Annual Report.
+While the financial information within this report covers 2018, the strategy applies to 2019, demonstrating clearly our intentions for the year ahead.
+This report was approved by Prudential plc's Group Audit Committee in April 2019.